steineggerlab/unicore/README.md

 ```

-#### easy-core
+### easy-core workflow
-`easy-core` module orchestrates the four modules in order, processes all the way from the input proteomes to the phylogenetic tree.
+`easy-core` workflow module orchestrates four modules in order, processes all the way from the input proteomes to the phylogenetic tree.

 Example command:
 ```